IGuessICode/WiFiSniffer/README.txt

     gcc -Wall display.c -c
-- to link the object files into a single binary file gcc *.c -o program
+- to link the object files into a single binary file gcc *.c -o program if you want to display the debugging message: gcc *.c -DDEBUG -o program

 - to execute the program
     ./program